Little-Bunny-FuFu/tbag-fufu/Readme.txt

 * UI design review.
 Improve the look and the usablity of the addon.
 Especially the configuration.

-* Option to put windows back in default positions in case they get positioned off screen.

 * Messy/dead code.
 The addon is filled with messy and dead code.
 It needs a good clean out and review of essentially every single line.
 There is a lot of code duplication that is unnecessary.
 While this is something I might like to do, it